nwager/WebScraping-MiniProject/README.md

 The `'Portland'` specifies the US city.
 Type in any US city, but have quotes around it.

-To end the program, either wait for the time to run out or force it to end by pressing <b>ctrl + c</b>.
+To end the program, either wait for the time to run out or force it to end by pressing `ctrl + c`.

 <b>Optional Parameters</b>
 To skip any of the 4 parameters, type after weatherscraper.py and before the numbers: